 With the centenary of the Battle of the Somme being commemorated in 2016, this site remembers the large number of talented young composers lost in that battle including

 George Butterworth, Frederick Septimus Kelly, Willie Manson,

 Francis Purcell Warren and George Jerrard Wilkinson and will aim to mention

 where you will be able to hear works by these composers on the concerts page.

-The War Composers blog has also been updated, with notes on a few WWI composers about whom details are obscure, such as Herbert Matheson.
+The War Composers blog features notes and queries on a few WWI composers about whom details are obscure, as well as a look at WWII composers.